 You are wise to look into whether your assets can make up the apparent shortfall between your income and the amount required to sponsor immigrants at 125% of the U.S. Poverty Guidelines (as shown on USCIS Form I-864P).
 Proving ownership of assets can be a convenient way to make up the difference without having to look for additional sponsors.

 When petitioning for parents (or other family members besides spouses or children), you would need to make up any shortfall by counting assets at one-fifth their value after subtracting out your debt.
 (U.S. citizen sponsors of spouses or children need to divide the value by only three.)
 Another way of saying this is that you need to have assets worth five times the gap between your income and the required Poverty Guidelines minimum amount.

 So, for example, let's say you bought your condo for $300,000 and owe $150,000 on it.
 Assuming it hasn't changed in value, you could count your assets as $150,000 divided by 5, or $30,000.
 That would be more than enough to meet your $5,000 gap.

-In case your condo has gone up or down in value, USCIS may require you to pay a professional, licensed appraiser to provide a written report on your house's current value.
+In case your condo has gone up or down in value, USCIS might require you to pay a professional, licensed appraiser to provide a written report on your house's current value.
 Some applicants have, however, found that U.S. immigration authorities will accept other evidence of the home's value, such as estimates from Zillow or Trulia.
 You could also supply evidence of your condo's assessed value from your local tax authority, but this could be lower than the actual, current value of your place.

 You will also need to provide proof of ownership and a copy of your latest mortgage statement, to show how much you owe on the house.